ALIFKI/movie-app/README.md

 ### Installation

-1.Clone the repository:
+- Clone the repository:
-2.Add the env and key credential to the project (env.local.example -> rename to env.local) 3.run the command on the terminal
+- Add the env and key credential to the project (env.local.example -> rename to env.local)
+- run the command on the terminal

 ```bash
 npm run dev